How To Find Contentment In Your Life?

 The Find Contentment To Do List:

-- Develop some plan to give to others that does not only mean sharing your money but also your time, talents, tears and energies.
+- Make a good plan to give to others that does not only mean sharing your money but also your time, talents, tears and energies.

 - Develop your priories and write them on paper.
 There are more Christians than you can imagine that are discontent.
 Not because they are not doing well, but because others have more or are doing so-called better.
 Too often people look at what they don’t have and become dissatisfied and discontented, instead of being thanking God for what they do have and being content with what He has supplied in their life.

-- Develop and be sure to Seek God’s will.
+- Sure to Seek God’s will.
 “More than that, I count all things to be a loss in view of the surpassing value of knowing Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them but rubbish so that I may gain Christ” (Philippians 3:8).

 - Develop an attitude of gratitude, and you will find so much more contentment is doing so.
 “Give thanks in all circumstances; for this is God’s will for you in Christ Jesus.”
 1 Thessalonians 5:18 Don’t focus on your circumstances or what you don’t have, focus on what you do have and thank God for it!
 Until God gives you something different, we need to be content with what you have and do not have.

-- Develop trust in God’s promise.
+- Trust in God’s promise.
 “The peace of God, which surpasses all comprehension, will guard your hearts and your minds in Christ Jesus” Philippians 4:7.

 Related Pages Of Encouragement: